Scots Hotel: Guesthouse and hostel

-After its closure in 1959, the building became a guesthouse, known as the Scottish Hospice.
-In 1999, it was renovated at the cost of around £10,000,000 and reopened as the Scots Hotel.
+After 1959, the building became a hostel for pilgrims and then a guesthouse, known as the Scottish Hospice.
+The Church of Scotland maintained there a resident minister and bookshop in continuation of its missionary work.
+In 1999, the buildings were renovated at the cost of around £10,000,000 and reopened as the luxurious Scots Hotel, which received the Israeli "Boutique Hotel of the Year" award in 2008.